archfirst/keel/README.md

 # backbone-arch-demo

-This is an example of a preferred Backbone.js architecture.
+An example of a preferred Backbone.js architecture.

 ## Organization
 The application is built in a single `index.html` located in the root directory.
 The application is further organized into two sub-directories: